-The Ministry of Natural Resources and Environment of the Russian Federation pursuant to its contract for the exploration for polymetallic sulphides signed with ISA on 29 October 2012 is offering two (2) internship training placements to candidates from developing States within its 2021/2022 training programme.
+The Ministry of Natural Resources and Environment of the Russian Federation pursuant to its contract for the exploration for polymetallic sulphides signed with ISA on 29 October 2012 is offering two (2) internship training placements to candidates from developing States to participate in a theoretical and at-sea training within its revised 2022 training programme.

 The training course is divided into two stages:

-Part 1: theoretical training to be held in the fourth quarter of 2021 (second half of October) under the programme “Exploration and development of mineral resources of the World Ocean – Exploration and development of mineral resources of the ocean” at St. Petersburg State University, Russia.
+Part 1: theoretical training to be held in the second quarter of 2022 (in April) under the programme “Exploration and development of mineral resources of the World Ocean – Exploration and development of mineral resources of the ocean” at St. Petersburg State University, Russia.
 The full course will include 120 academic hours: lectures (94 hours) and self-preparation (24 hours).
-The total duration of the course is approximately two to three (2-3) weeks.
-The format of the training course - full time or virtual- in St. Petersburg will be determined taking into account the situation of the COVID-19 pandemic at the time scheduled for the training.
+The total duration of the course is approximately (2 to 3) weeks.

-Part 2: Practical at-sea training onboard the R/V “Professor Logatchev” in the Russian exploration area for polymetallic sulphides in the Mid-Atlantic Ridge.
+Part 2: Practical at-sea training onboard the R/V “Professor Logatchev” in the Russian exploration area for polymetallic sulphides on the Mid-Atlantic Ridge.
 The training will be for one leg/stage of the cruise and will be for approximately 45 days.
-The exact cruise date is to be confirmed for 2022.
-Trainees will participate in offshore geological and geophysical work.
+The exact cruise date will be confirmed in 2022 with advance notice to trainees.

-In addition to the direct cost of training to include travel and insurance, the Contractor undertakes to cover the following costs:
+In addition to the direct cost of training to include travel and any pertinent insurance, the Contractor undertakes to cover the following costs:

 ♦ accommodation and meals during the course in St. Petersburg and onboard the R/V “Professor Logatchev”.